briatte/marsad/README.md

 1. collect MP and constitutional amendment data from Marsad.tn
 2. build an undirected network from amendment cosponsorship
 3. model the extent of political bloc homophily in the network
-4. collect MP votes and estimate [alpha-NOMINATE](http://cran.r-project.org/web/packages/anominate/) ideal points
+4. collect MP votes to estimate [alpha-NOMINATE](http://cran.r-project.org/web/packages/anominate/) and [OC](http://cran.r-project.org/web/packages/oc/) ideal points

 > __Note:__ the `data.r`, `ergm.r` and `gexf.r` scripts can be set to run on a subset of the amendments data: adjust the `sample` to run on a specific segment of the Constitution (either `"Préambule"` or `"ch1"` to `"ch7"`).
 Each script defaults to `FALSE` to run on the complete network.